-Grade estimation has been completed using Restricted Ordinary Kriging (ROK) for all mineralised zones (Main Apollo Hill mineralised zone, the Apollo Hill Hanging-wall mineralised zone, and the smaller Ra and Tefnut mineralised zones).
-The flagged composites were used for estimation of panels within a rotated parent block size which emulates a selective mining unit (SMU) scale mining block with a dimension of 10 m (X) by 25 m (Y) by 5 m RL.
-Mining is anticipated to be bulk low-grade mining for processing by simple heap leach processing.
+Grade estimation has been completed using ordinary kriging (OK) for all mineralised zones (Main Apollo Hill mineralised zone, the Apollo Hill Hanging-wall mineralised zone, and the smaller Ra and Tefnut mineralised zones).
+The flagged composites were used for estimation of panels within a rotated parent block size which emulates a large-scale selective mining unit (SMU) scale mining block with a dimension of 20 m (X) by 25 m (Y) by 10 m (RL).